zelisinho/anypoint-examples/rest-api-with-apikit/README.md

 1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
 In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
 Studio runs the application and Mule is up and kicking!
 1. Anypoint Studio starts the application and automatically opens an API console below the canvas.
 2. Click **GET** for the **/teams** resource.
-The console opens a details panel for the GET method for this resource that allows you to view details about the request format and expected responses, as well as a **Try It** option.
+The console opens a details panel for the GET method for this resource that allows you to view details about the request format and expected responses, as well as a **Try It** section in the right.
-1. Click **Try It**.
-Enter Madrid in the **city** field, then click **GET**.
+1. In the **Try It** section, enter "Madrid" as value for the **city** field, then click **GET**.
 1. Scroll down to view the response.
 The API returned a list of teams associated with the city Madrid.
 2. Click through the other resources and methods to test out other API calls.

 ### How It Works ###